turecross321/SchoolSpeedrunRegistration/README.md

 ﻿# SchoolSpeedrunRegistration
 The registration page for SchoolSpeedrun.
+More information about the project can be found under the [SchoolSpeedrunStation repository](https://github.com/turecross321/SchoolSpeedrunStation).

 ## NOTE
 The code quality of this project is terrible.
 It was made with a very tight deadline and was initially not even meant to be its own project.
 It's a vibecoded stitched together mess.